 How long will it take to resolve my claim?

-Typically, the Social Security Administration sets a hearing date to occur about 12-24 months after you request a hearing.
+Typically, the Social Security Administration sets a hearing date to occur about 12 months after you request a hearing.
 As you can see from the explanation above, a hearing is usually requested 6-12 months after the application is filed.
-This can add up to about 2-3 years.
-Much of the delay is because there are many claims waiting for a hearing and too few judges and other staff to process them.
+This can add up to about 2 years.
+Much of the delay is because there are many claims too few staff to process them.
 This has a lot to do with the Federal budget and the changes in our country due to the aging of the baby boom generation.
 We will not do anything to delay or slow down your case.

 Some people I know are getting disability payments, but I am much worse off and I have been denied.
 Why?